 If you are hoping to get married at St Mary’s, we will try to support you every way we can.
 The first practical step is that we have to ascertain if the law allows you to get married here.
 Our parish administrator or Vicar are pleased to help explain how this works, but a brief summary of the rules (which are the same for any Church of England church) are set out below.
-If either of you has been divorced, with a previous spouse still living, the Vicar is happy to talk this over in line with diocesan guidelines.
+It is usually possible to be married at St Mary’s if you are a regular worshipper with us.
+If either of you has been divorced, with a previous spouse still living, then marriage is still possible: Vicar is happy to talk this over in line with diocesan guidelines.

 When the wedding is booked, we will invite you to our marriage preparation day.
 At the day, you will arrange a first meeting with Vicar or whichever priest will be performing the ceremony.
 This marriage preparation day is an opportunity to think about all the practicalities of the service, and also to talk together about the significance of marriage.
 Couple usually find they really enjoy the day, and the chance to compare notes and ideas with other couples planning their weddings.

 Weddings at St Mary’s come in all shapes and sizes.
 Some couples decide on a small and intimate service; others arrange a large wedding with a choir, bells, flowers, and many guests.
 We are very happy to explain more about what we can offer, please do be in touch.